 Scrappy Christmas Tree Block

-Once you have the strips cut, arrange the fabrics so the widest strip is at the bottom and the thinnest strip is at the top.
-Sew the strips together using a ¼-inch seam allowance.
+Arrange the strips so the widest one is at the bottom and the thinnest at the top.
+Sew the strips together using a ¼" seam allowance.
 Keep most of the strips relatively straight, but sew one or two at a slight angle.
-For these crooked ones, trim your seams to ¼ inches.
+For these crooked ones, trim your seams to ¼".

-Fold the strip set in half widthwise and line up the folded edge with the zero-inch mark on your cutting mat.
-Align your ruler on the 8½-inch tall and 3-inch wide marks on the mat, and cut along the line with a rotary cutter.
+Fold the strip set in half width-wise and line up the folded edge with the 0" mark on your cutting mat.
+Align your ruler on the 8½" tall and 3" wide marks on the mat, then cut along the line with a rotary cutter.
 When you unfold the fabric, you'll see your tree!

-Cut a black rectangle that is 1½ inches wide and 2½ inches tall.
-Then, cut two white rectangles that are each 4½ inches wide by 2½ inches tall.
-Sew the white strips to both sides of the black, using a ¼-inch seam allowance.
+Cut a black rectangle 1½" wide x 2½" tall.
+Cut two white rectangles that are each 4½" wide x 2½" tall.
+Sew the white strips to both sides of the black, using a ¼" seam allowance.
 Press the seams toward the black fabric.

-Choose a piece of fabric to use as your background, making sure it's about 16 inches long and 9½ inches tall.
+Choose a piece of background fabric that's about 16" long x 9½" tall.
 Arrange the tree trunk strip below the background fabric, so the left edges align.

 Center the tree piece on top of the trunk, laying it on top of the white background fabric.
-Use a rotary cutter to cut the white background fabric along the left side of the tree, cutting from top to bottom.
+Use a rotary cutter to cut the white background fabric along the left side of the tree from top to bottom.

 Pick up the straight edge of your remaining white background fabric.
-Place it above your tree stump, so the left edge extends 1 inch to the left of the stump.
+Place it above your tree stump, so the left edge extends 1" to the left of the stump.

-Place the tree piece on top and use it as a guide to trim the white background along the right side of the tree, cutting from the top to the bottom of the white fabric.
-(Don't panic if you cut off the tip of the white background fabric in the upper left corner.
-You're supposed to!)
+Place the tree piece on top and use it as a guide to trim the white background along the right side of the tree, cutting from top to bottom on the white fabric.
+(Don't panic if you cut off the tip of the white background fabric in the upper left corner — you're supposed to!)

 Repeat the steps you used on the left to sew the right side of the tree to the background fabric.

 Center the tree stump under the tree.
-Place the fabrics right sides together and stitch using a ¼-inch seam allowance.
+Place the fabrics right sides together and stitch using a ¼" seam allowance.
 Press the seam away from the tree.

-Trim the block to 8 inches wide by 10½ inches tall and give it a final press.
-You can use this finished block as a template to make others, or use this as a centerpiece of a larger project!
+Trim the block to 8" wide x 10½" tall and press.
+You can use this finished block as a template to make others, or make it the centerpiece of a larger project.